Designing machine intelligence — inspiration from the Silver Screen (part 3)27 Jan 2019

-The movie has a great atmosphere and what I found most interesting is it’s world building.
+The movie has a great atmosphere and I found its world building super interesting.
 In the world of Next Gen almost everything has artificial intelligence applied to it, in the most extreme form possible.
 Every household object has its own personality: mailboxes, the doors, cleaning robots…

 The Noodles-cup is the most extreme example: after you finish eating, the cup throws itself away, obviously not being happy about its life.
 Later on, in a massive fight-scene, a door sees incoming damage and is scared and one of the mailboxes is laughing just before being destroyed.